Credit: ThisIsEngineering

 Why AWS Redshift?

-- Query engine based on ParAccel, the same interface as PostgreSQL
+- Query engine based on ParAccel, with the same interface as PostgreSQL.

-- Options for network isolation, access control, data encryption, etc.,
+- Options for network isolation, access control, and data encryption.

 - Clusters can launch in a VPC.